Similarity surfaces, connections, and the measurable Riemann mapping theorem: Holomorphic dependence

 \subsection{Holomorphic dependence: following a saddle connection when varying $\zeta$}

-A notion of \emph{geodesic} can be defined on similarity surfaces: as parametrized curves which in similarity charts have a constant speed vector, a condition that is indeed independent of the chosen similarity chart.
+Recall that a notion of \emph{geodesic} can be defined on similarity surfaces: as parametrized curves which in similarity charts have a constant and non-zero speed vector, a condition that is indeed independent of the chosen similarity chart.
 Geodesics do not need to be injective.
 A geodesic from a singularity to another one is called a \emph{saddle connection} by analogy with dynamical sytems.
+We include the endpoint in its parametrization, so it is parametrized by a closed subinterval of the extended real line $[-\infty,+\infty]$.

-A geodesic reaching a bounded singularity does it in finite time: see \Cref{lem:ucs}.
+We saw in \Cref{lem:ucs} that a geodesic reaching a bounded singularity does so in finite time.
 A saddle connection between bounded singularities is hence parametrized by a bounded interval.
-We can reparametrize it by the segment $(0,1)$ if needed, by a real affine change of variable.
+We can reparametrize it by the segment $[0,1]$ if needed, with a real affine change of variable.

 \begin{proposition} Let $U$ be an open subset of $\C$ and $z^*_0$, $z^*_1$ two distinct points in $U$.
 Assume $\zeta^*$ is a Christoffel symbol holomorphic on $U-\{z^*_0,z^*_1\}$ and that